alorans/DesmosAudio/README.md

 ## Limitations

 While Desmos is an extremely powerful tool, keep in mind that it is not intended for playing audio tracks.
-Certain limitations do arrise:
+Certain limitations do arise:

 - More than 25-30 seconds at 30 sample rate results in choppy audio.
 - 250 frequency channels is usually more than enough, and much more can also cause choppy audio.